 It is desirable that permanent representatives be given access to all meetings at which their country is represented, irrespective of whether they have been formally notified as members of delegations to such meetings.

-All initial applications for a United Nations identification card must bear: (1) the seal of the mission; (2) the duly identified signature of the head of mission or, in the event of his/her absence, of the chargé d’affaires a.i., who shall have been designated and announced by the head of mission in advance; (3) the surname and given name, title or function, passport number and a copy of the passport, reason for the request and the desired period of validity of the requested card.
+Initial applications - A letter requesting the issuance of a United Nations identification card for an initial application of a member of a permanent mission or a permanent observer office to the United Nations Office at Geneva should be addressed to the Chief of the Protocol and Liaison Service and must bear: (1) the seal of the mission; (2) the duly identified signature of the head of mission or, in the event of his/her absence, of the Chargé d’affaires a.i., who shall have been designated and announced by the head of mission in advance; (3) the surname and given name, title or function, passport number and a copy of the passport, reason for the request and the desired period of validity of the requested card for up to four years.
 For diplomatic members (holder of a carte de légitimation category B or C), the mission shall indicate whether the person will be included in the “Blue Book”, his/her precedence in the list of diplomatic members and if he/she replaces another diplomat.

-Permanent missions and permanent observer offices will kindly note the following additional information concerning initial requests: (1) this procedure applies also to spouses of members of the diplomatic corps and to all other mission staff (spouses not included); (2) this procedure does not concern children of members of the diplomatic corps and mission staff nor all other relatives; (3) the validity of the identification card shall not exceed two years; (4) at the time of the bearer’s departure, the card must be returned directly to the Identification Unit of the Security and Safety Service.
+Permanent missions and permanent observer offices will kindly note the following additional information concerning initial requests: (1) this procedure applies also to spouses of members of the diplomatic corps and to all other mission staff (spouses not included); (2) this procedure does not concern children of members of the diplomatic corps and mission staff nor all other relatives; (3) at the time of the bearer’s departure, the card must be returned directly to the Identification Unit of the Security and Safety Service.

-All requests for persons who are not members of permanent missions to the United Nations Office at Geneva (i.e. WTO, embassies, consulates, etc.) shall be addressed in writing, duly approved and signed by the heads of the respective permanent missions to the United Nations Office at Geneva to the Chief of the Protocol and Liaison Service (by post or pdf scan to firstname.lastname@example.org)
+All requests for persons who are not members of permanent missions to the United Nations Office at Geneva (i.e. WTO, embassies, consulates, etc.) shall be addressed in writing and shall apply to the same above mentioned procedure, duly approved and signed by the heads of the respective permanent missions to the United Nations Office at Geneva to the Chief of the Protocol and Liaison Service and submitted online via https://indico.un.org/a/UNID.

 Requests for identification cards to attend a specific conference at the Palais des Nations should be addressed directly to the relevant conference secretariat.